ims21/CSFDLite/README.md

-Reduced original CSFD file by mik9 to CSFDLite version, prepared for OpenPLi
+Reduced original CSFD file by mik9 to CSFDLite version, prepared for OpenPLi, fixed my ims